 It may be difficult for you to get cover in your own name but it may be possible to get cover as a top-up to your parents’ home insurance policy.

 Step 2: Student banking – keeping your money under control

 Open a student account as soon as you can so you can keep track of your spending.

 When choosing a student current account, don’t be dazzled by freebies from banks.
 What you really need to look at are the fees and charges.
 Most banks offer fee-free banking to students, but this doesn’t cover overdraft or late payment fees, which can be expensive.
 If you think you’ll use this service, choose the account with the lowest fees.
-Check out our student current account cost comparison and compare student accounts from different banks.
+Check out our student current account Money Tool and compare student accounts from different banks.
 Always keep track of what’s in your account and make sure you have enough money to cover any direct debits or payments to avoid penalty charges.

 Be careful with credit

 If you can avoid using a credit card, do!
 If this isn’t an option for you, then make sure you chose a credit card with a low annual percentage rate (APR).
 Remember your credit limit is not a spending target, so only use your card for essential purchases and try to pay your bill in full each month.
 When it comes to loans, you should look for a low APR and try to borrow over as short a term as possible – that way you will pay less interest.
-If you are considering getting a credit card, use our student credit card cost comparison to compare fees and charges.
+If you are considering getting a credit card, use our student credit card Money Tool to compare fees and charges.

 Don’t ignore debt